Total Views

 TipTap and Eddyter aren't really competing for the same developer.

-TipTap is an editor framework — powerful, flexible, and correct if you want to build a bespoke document experience.
-The trade-off is time: you're building the UI, wiring up extensions, and managing infrastructure.
+TipTap is an editor framework.
+It's powerful, flexible, and correct if you want to build a bespoke document experience.
+The trade-off is time.
+You're building the UI, wiring up extensions, and managing infrastructure.

-Eddyter is an editor product — a complete, working editor that installs in 30 minutes.
-The trade-off is customisation ceiling: you work within Eddyter's component rather than building from a blank canvas.
+Eddyter is an editor product.
+It's a complete, working editor that installs in 30 minutes.
+The trade-off is the customization ceiling.
+You work within Eddyter's component rather than building from a blank canvas.

 Both are built on serious open-source foundations.
+The Lexical vs ProseMirror choice underneath each editor is real, but it's rarely the deciding factor.
 Neither choice locks you into something fragile.
 The real question is: how much editor infrastructure do you want to own?

 If the answer is "as little as possible," Eddyter is your path.